 It can easily be used to introduce children to the sense of sight during your five senses unit.
 They can use magnifying glasses to look at the items inside the dishes.

 This is what I like to call a “Lakeshore Hack”, which is when you make something yourself for much less money than it costs at the Lakeshore Learning store.

-Next, I placed the items inside the petri dishes and used the glue to permanently seal the lids closed.
-I have listed the items I put inside my petri dishes below but you can use anything you have on hand or think your students will be interested in:
+I have listed the items I put inside my petri dishes below but you can use anything you have on hand or interests your students.

 - Text cut from a science magazine

 - Dried pumpkin seeds